FaridRash/DATA-MINING-MACHINE-LEARNING-semester-2-/README.md

 This repository is built for the Data Mining and Machine Learning course in the second semester of the Master's degree of Federico II in 2023-2024 by Farid, Sachin, and Jeremiah.

-Forozan joined us on June 21.
+Foroozan joined us on June 21.

 It has two modules: